 Our government allows a certain amount of pus from the cow into our milk supply.
 The pus comes directly from the cow's milk due to infections that are in the cows from over-milking and the antibiotic resistant germs in the cow.
 While I have an allergy to dairy, if I didn't, just knowing this would make me seek alternatives.
 In any recipe, you can use soy milk, oat milk or nut-milk as a one to one replacement to cows milk.
 Try it.
 I bet you won't even know the difference.

 Cooking is one of the best ways to maintain a healthy lifestyle.
-When you cook, you can control the ingredients that are used and add healthy herbs and spices to your liking.
-Plus, when cooking with whole foods you are avoiding processed foods that can be very high in fat and sodium content.
+When you cook, you control the ingredients that are used and add healthy herbs and spices.
+Plus, when cooking with whole foods you are avoiding processed foods that are very high in fat and sodium content.

 If you think you don't have time to cook, I would challenge you to take a hard look at what you are doing in a 24 hour day.
 Over the weekend, I will typically prep meals for the upcoming week.
-I may make a vegetarian casserole that is simply heat and eat during the week.
+I may make a vegetarian casserole to heat and eat during the week.
 Also, stuffed peppers are a great make ahead dish.
-When I make meals on the weekend, I also plan for left-overs that can be lunch the next day.
-Now, I am making sure the family is eating healthy at lunch as well.
+When I make meals on the weekend, I also plan for left-overs that can be served as lunch.

-I hope this post inspires you to live a more healthy lifestyle.
-Just remember, start slowly to incorporate the various steps into your routine.
-You've lived your life until now in a very different way.
-It will take time for you to change that routine.
-And that is OK!
-When you start slowly, you'll be amazed how quickly the above steps will just be your lifestyle.
+I hope this post inspires you to create health habits and focus on eating to be healthy.
+Just remember, start slowly to incorporate new steps into your routine.
+You've lived your current routine for a very long time.
+It will take time for you to change and that is OK!
+When you start slowly, you'll be amazed how quickly the above steps will become your lifestyle.